thlandgraf/blog/posts/announce_V1.2.md

 ## Ordering Child Nodes

-- **Drag and Drop**: Users can now organize child nodes by dragging them to the desired position.
+- **Drag and Drop**: Users can now organize child nodes by dragging them to the desired position (This Feature is currently not supported on Firefox).
 - **Sorted Exports**: The order of child nodes will be reflected in HTML exports, ensuring a structured document.
 Users can set aspect section priorities directly from the root node's edit UI.

 ## Appending Content